Scherlac/ThinkkLogic/README.md

 **Description**

-Thinkk Logic is an easy to learn mater mind puzzle game.
+Thinkk Logic is an easy to learn mastermind puzzle game.

 **Compatibility**